sdiehl/wiwinwlh/tutorial.md

 up their understanding of a problem domain so that others can build on their understanding and expertise.

-**A Staging Area / Request for Comments**
+**An Experimental Playground**

 In contrast to the previous method of packaging, a common philosophy in the Haskell community is that Hackage is a place to upload experimental libraries as a means of getting community feedback and making the code publicly available.
-Library author(s) often rationalize putting these kind of libraries up without documentation, often without indication of what the library actually does, by simply stating that they intend to tear the code down and rewrite it later.
-This approach unfortunately means a lot of Hackage namespace has become polluted with dead-end, bit-rotting code.
+Library author(s) often rationalize putting these kind of libraries up without documentation, often without indication of what the library actually does or how it works.
+This unfortunately means a lot of Hackage namespace has become polluted with dead-end, bit-rotting code.
 Sometimes packages are also uploaded purely for internal use within an organisation, or to accompany an academic paper.
 These packages are often left undocumented as well.

 For developers coming to Haskell from other language ecosystems that favor the former philosophy (e.g., Python, JavaScript, Ruby), seeing  *thousands of